 How to calculate your equity

-You will also need to find out your loan balance by contacting your lender or checking your home loan statement to determine the principal amount still left to pay.
+If you want a more accurate estimate, you can use a professional valuer (which your lender will usually organise).
+You will also need to find out your loan balance by contacting your lender or checking your home loan statement.

 How to access your equity

 Here are 3 simple ways via which you can access your home equity:

 - Redraw.
 The simplest way to build your home equity is to make payments above your minimum monthly repayments.
 You can then access a portion of this equity by redrawing the extra funds.
 Redraw restrictions may apply depending on your lender.
 Learn more about mortgage redraw.

 - Refinancing.
 If you refinance your home loan to a new one you can apply for a credit increase with your bank.
 When the new loan is approved, the extra money is added to your loan balance.